 Put him on a horse that doesn’t tölt…

 Thankfully, our group of tipsy riders, as deliciously spent and satisfied as children after a long day at the beach, were spared this practical joke.
-But as the van rumbled down the long, lonely highway, the horses never strayed too far from our minds.
+But as the van rumbled down the long, lonely highway, the horses never strayed too far from our thoughts.

 In the Saddle offers a 5-day riding trip in September and October, from $1,853; inthesaddle.com.